 In providing fire and emergency reporting management systems, Emergency Reporting processes data submitted by Subscriber Companies to provide the Services.
 To meet its contract obligations, Emergency Reporting may access, correct, transfer, or follow other Subscriber Companies’ directions relating to the processing of the Services’ data.

-Persons within the scope of the Privacy Shield certification have certain legal rights to access certain personal data we hold about them and to obtain its correction, amendment or deletion.
+Persons within some legal jurisdictions like the State of California have certain legal rights to access certain personal data we hold about them and to obtain its correction, amendment or deletion.
 Those users may exercise some of those rights through the options described in this section.
 In some circumstances, Emergency Reporting has limited ability to identify and access individual personal data that our Subscriber Companies have submitted to the Services.
-If you wish to request access, to limit use, or to limit disclosure, we may first refer your request to the Subscriber Company who submitted your personal data, and we will support them as needed in responding to your request.
+If you wish to request access, to limit use, or to limit disclosure, we may first refer your request to the Subscriber Company to whom you submitted your personal data, and we will support them as needed in responding to your request.

 Emergency Reporting is committed to protecting the security of your personal information.
 We use a variety of industry-standard security technologies and procedures to help protect your personal information from unauthorized access, use, or disclosure.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, while Emergency Reporting uses reasonable efforts to protect your personal information, Emergency Reporting cannot guarantee its absolute security.

-Emergency Reporting does not target its offerings toward and does not knowingly collect any personal information from Users under 18 years of age.
-If Emergency Reporting learns that the User is a child under 18, we will attempt to delete the information as soon as possible.
-If you believe that we might have any User personal information from a child under 18, please contact us at firstname.lastname@example.org.
+Emergency Reporting does not target its offerings toward and does not knowingly collect any personal information from Users under 13 years of age.
+If Emergency Reporting learns that the User is a child under 13, we will attempt to delete the information as soon as possible.
+If you believe that we might have any User personal information from a child under 13, please contact us at [email protected].